9 ads that took banners & posters to new creative heights

 2. San Francisco Zoo

 San Francisco Zoo used street banners to introduce some of their exotic inhabitants to the city's locals.
-In addition to the banner displaying a portrait of a giraffe, the zoo also cleverly transformed the lamp post into the animal's neck, thus creating a three-dimensional effect.
+In addition to the poster displaying a portrait of a giraffe, the zoo also cleverly transformed the lamp post into the animal's neck, thus creating a three-dimensional effect.